Grading System and Academic Records

 Grade Reports, Transcripts, and Academic Record Requests

-Students who wish to obtain transcripts of their School of Education academic records should access the School of Education’s website (https://education.jhu.edu/student-resources/office-of- the-registrar/transcripts-and-records/) for information on how to order transcripts online, by mail, or in person.
+Students who wish to obtain transcripts of their School of Education academic records should access the School of Education’s website (https://education.jhu.edu/student-resources/office-of-the-registrar/transcripts-and-records/) for information on how to order transcripts online or by mail.
 Students who wish to obtain transcripts from previously attended colleges and universities should contact those institutions directly.

 Photocopies of transcripts received by the School of Education from other domestic educational institutions will not be made available to a student.
 These documents are submitted specifically for consideration of admission and cannot be made available for any other use.
 Requests for photocopies of transcripts from international educational institutions, however, will be considered due to the difficulty of obtaining those documents directly.

-Note: Transcripts are not issued for a student with an outstanding financial obligation to the University, nor will they be released without a student’s signed authorization.
+Note: Transcripts will not be released without a student’s signed authorization.

-- Current students may print an enrollment verification certificate through SIS or submit a Request for Verification Services Form to the Office of the Registrar.
+- Current students may print an enrollment verification certificate through SIS self-service, or submit a Request for Verification Services Form to the Office of Student Enrollment and Account Management (SEAM) .

-- Alumni may request an enrollment or degree verification letter by submitting a Request for Verification Services Form to the Office of the Registrar
+- Alumni may request an enrollment or degree verification letter by submitting a Request for Verification Services Form to the Office of Student Enrollment and Account Management (SEAM).

 - Third-party companies may request enrollment or degree verifications through the National Student Clearinghouse.

 During the second week of each month, the School electronically transmits a report of students’ enrollment status to the Clearinghouse, which, in turn, will supply verification of enrollment to lending agencies.
-Deferment forms submitted to the Office of the Registrar will be forwarded to the Clearinghouse for processing weekly.
-Students may call the Clearinghouse at 703-742-4200 and speak to a Student Service Representative if it appears a lender has not accessed the correct information.
+Deferment forms submitted to the Office of the Registrar will be forwarded to the Clearinghouse for processing.
+Students may contact the Clearinghouse if it appears a lender has not accessed the correct information.

 Note: Half-time status for graduate students equates to a minimum of 4.5 credits per semester.